suyu-emu/suyu-v0.0.4/docs/Deps.md

 These are commands to install all necessary dependencies on various Linux and BSD distributions, as well as macOS.
 Always review what you're running before you hit Enter!

+Notes for writers: Include build tools as well, assume user has NOTHING installed (i.e a fresh install) but that they have updated beforehand so no `upgrade && update` or equivalent should be mentioned - except for rolling release systems like Arch.

 Click on the arrows to expand.

 <details>